Adroiti/docs-for-code-review-tools/checkstyle-ArrayTypeStyle.md

 ## Description

 This rule enforces the use of either C-style or Java-style for array declarations.
-The default is Java-style based on Google Java Style Guide: The square brackets form a part of the _type_, not the variable: `String[] args`, not `String args[]`.
+The default is Java-style based on Google Java Style Guide - the square brackets form a part of the _type_, not the variable: `String[] args`, not `String args[]`.

 ## Examples